D20.1 Third Law of Thermodynamics

 Consider the entropy of a pure, perfectly crystalline solid possessing no kinetic energy (that is, at a temperature of absolute zero, 0 K).
-This system may be described by a single microstate, as its purity, perfect crystallinity and complete lack of motion means there is but one possible location for each identical molecule comprising the crystal (W = 1).
+This system may be described by a single microstate, as its purity, perfect crystallinity and complete lack of motion means there is but one possible energy configuration (W = 1).
 Therefore, the entropy of this system is zero:

 This limiting condition for a system’s entropy represents the third law of thermodynamics: the entropy of a pure, perfect crystalline substance at 0 K is zero.

 Standard entropy (S°) values are the absolute entropies per mole of substance at a pressure of 1 bar or a concentration of 1 M. The standard entropy change (ΔrS°) for any chemical process may be computed from the standard entropy of its reactant and product species: